Richmond Lock and Footbridge: Ownership and operation

-In 1908 an Act transferred responsibility for all points of the river downstream of a point 350 yd below Teddington Lock to the Port of London Authority thereby including this structure.
+The Port of London Act 1908 (8 Edw.
+7. c.
+68) transferred responsibility for all points of the river downstream of a point 350 yd below Teddington Lock to the Port of London Authority thereby including this structure.

 Reasons for construction

 When the London Bridge of 1209 to 1831 was demolished the removal of its bulky and elaborate piers resulted in the tides upstream returning to the rapid flows as they were downstream and before its forming of a near-barrier.
 That bridge was particularly dam-like when it housed 200 buildings in the Tudor period and in depictions at the time of the Great Fire of London which spared the bridge.
 This change, together with dredging of the lower river (lowest reaches) and construction of Teddington Lock and weir, meant that for hours of each day the Thames at Richmond, Twickenham, Ham, Petersham and northern Teddington, was a shallow watercourse running past great mud and shingle banks.
 The exception was after weeks of above-average rainfall when the river is known as in spate however such outflow hinders navigation upstream.
 By the late 19th century water extraction above Teddington had increased to four of five of the city's main waterworks and after light or normal rainfall more barges found it impossible to navigate the reach during and for hours around the two low tides each day.
-In 1890, after many years of petitioning, an Act of Parliament was enacted to build the half-lock and weir, the Richmond Footbridge, Sluice, Lock and Slipway Act 1890.
+In 1890, after many years of petitioning, an act of Parliament was enacted to build the half-lock and weir, the Richmond Footbridge Sluices, Lock and Slipway Act 1890 (53 & 54 Vict. c. ccxxiv).
 This is among a small minority of Thames locks not to have been built around an island or islands (aits).